marinnedea/php_ldap_notify_users/README.md

    09-11-2016
 ## Description:
    This is a notify by mail script used to notify users and/or admins when someone's AD account password is about to expire.
+## Requirements:
+   - a webserver that supports PHP and can reach the AD server